Small Underutilized Business Program (SUBP)

 - Professional or technical services contracts under $100,000

 Goals are set at 0% for the following situations:

 - When there is limited or no MBEs/WBEs available to perform the scopes of work relevant to the project

 - When there are no subcontracting opportunities available on the project

 If goals have not been set for a project, the bidder or proposer shall take action to afford MBEs and WBEs full and fair opportunities to compete on the contract and resulting subcontracts.

 To count towards the SUBP goals, the MBE/WBE must meet the following criteria:

-1. The business must be certified under the Minnesota Uniform Certification Program (MnUCP) at the time the contract is executed with the City.
-The availability of qualified businesses can be found in the Disadvantaged Business Enterprise directory: http://mnucp.metc.state.mn.us/.
+1. The business must be certified under the Minnesota Unified Certification Program (MnUCP) at the time the contract is executed with the City.
+The availability of qualified businesses can be found in the Disadvantaged Business Enterprise directory: http://mnucp.metc.state.mn.us/

 2. The MBE/WBE must be located within the city’s marketplace which encompasses the following 11 Minnesota counties: Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington, and Wright.